bodowd/duckdb_rdkit/README.md

 ### Types

-- Mol: an rdkit molecule.
-Can be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.
+- Mol: an RDKit molecule.
+Currently, can only be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.

 ### Searches

 - is_exact_match(mol1, mol2) : exact structure search.
 Returns true if the two molecules are the same.
 (Chirality sensitive search is not on)
-- is_substruct(mol1, mol2)): returns true if mol2 is a substructure of mol1.
+- is_substruct(mol1, mol2): returns true if mol2 is a substructure of mol1.

 ### Molecule conversion functions

 - mol_from_smiles(SMILES): returns a molecule for a SMILES string.
 Returns NULL if mol cannot be made from SMILES
-- mol_to_smiles(mol): returns the SMILES string for a rdkit molecule
+- mol_to_smiles(mol): returns the SMILES string for a RDKit molecule

 ## Building